Clats97/ClatScope/README.md

 # ClatScope Info Tool

 ClatScope Info Tool – A versatile OSINT utility for retrieving geolocation, DNS, WHOIS, phone, email, usernames, person related data, password strength, data breach information and more.
-Perfect for investigators, pentesters, or anyone looking for a quick reconnaissance script. **This script requires API keys for some functions (Google Custom Search, OpenAI, Perplexity, Have I Been Pwned, Botometer, Hunter, Castrick, RapidAPI).
+Perfect for investigators, pentesters, or anyone looking for a quick reconnaissance script. **This script requires API keys for some functions (Perplexity, Have I Been Pwned, Hunter, Hudson Rock, Castrick, Predicta, RapidAPI).
 If you do not want to set up your own API keys, below there is a subscription service.
 Otherwise, you are free to use this script as you see fit.**

 ![clatscopeinfo](https://github.com/user-attachments/assets/e0060201-2e10-41c2-b892-ba73726e1209)